Do you know where to keep your files?

 For most projects you need to quickly store and locate important details and documents such as:

 - Server details (Dev, Test, Production)

 - Upcoming features (most often in Word or OneNote)

 - Figure: Bad example – It might be easy to use File Shares, your Local C: or emails – but don’t.
 They don’t work in a team environment as they aren’t easy for others to access

 - Figure: Bad example – SharePoint integrated into TFS is not supported via Visual Studio anymore

 - Figure: Bad example – even though this is using SharePoint - this is using a Team Site with a Document Library - it is better to use Microsoft Teams which uses SharePoint under the covers

 - Good example: Use Microsoft Teams and it will automatically create a Site for the Team (and that includes a document library which you can connect to with OneDrive)

-1. For developers, the 4 important documents should be stored in TFS... or instead use Markdown with the Wiki
+B: Also the 6 important documents should be stored in Azure DevOps (was TFS/VSTS)... or instead use Markdown with the Wiki

 2. For designers with large files, OneDrive is a better choice.
 See: Do you know the best Source Control for Designers?

 What about usernames and passwords?